TEAM-3PM/CopCheck/CONTRIBUTING.md

 Once you have merged `main` into your branch, go ahead and `git push`.

-> If it is your first time pushing from this branch, you will be told to use the `--set-upstream` flag.
+> When pushing from your branch, you will be told to use the `--set-upstream` flag.

 - Go to Github.com and open up your repository.
 - Then, click on the <kbd>Pull Requests</kbd> tab to create a new pull request to merge your branch into `main`.
-- Ask your teammates to review your code and then merge!
+- Ask your teammates to review & accept your pull request!
-- If you want to continue working on your branch, do NOT delete the branch.
+- After each branch has been successfully merged, delete the branch.

 Your teammates can then follow the steps listed in [merge before you push](#merge-before-you-push) to update their local repositories.